 d) coordinate and prepare Individual Education Plans (IEP's);

-f) provide curriculum-based instructional support through language development activities for learners
+f) provide curriculum-based instructional support through language development activities for

-requiring direct service;
+learners requiring direct service;

 g) participate in the yearly placement review process;

-h) identify and order materials and equipment through the Special Education Resource Centre and
+h) identify and order materials and equipment;

 i) monitor learner use of hearing aids, FM systems/other auditory equipment;

-k) provide or arrange professional development/in-service surrounding hearing and hearing impairment
+k) provide or arrange professional development/in-service surrounding hearing and hearing

-for learners, teachers and paraprofessionals;
+differences for learners, teachers and paraprofessionals;

 m) model and provide information regarding inclusive practices.